dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

     This is a demonstration version which only has limited functionality.
 To obtain the full program, just access GO BB, and order it from our store.

-I'm not quite sold on the "heart-stopping" part, but otherwise sounds intriguing!
+I'm not quite sold on the "heart-stopping" part, but otherwise, it sounds intriguing!
 As indicated by the second paragraph, this is a fully playable demo version that includes only the first two levels of the game.
 That's more than enough for our purposes here; you can always get the full game later.